MaWalla/ImmersiveFX/README.md

 - clone the repo somewhere.
 - open a terminal in the cloned folder.

-Start off by doing `git submodule init` to pull in the reference fxmodes ScreenFX and PulseViz
+Start off by doing `git submodule update --init` to pull in the reference fxmodes ScreenFX and PulseViz

 I boldly assume that `python` links to `python3` and `python-pip` and `python-venv` are installed.
 Distributions such as Ubuntu or Debian might still link `python` to `python2` and offer `python3` as packages etc. so in that case use those.